 The Musical Slave

+In 2004-2005 Vollset attended the Grieg Academy in Bergen, where she studied composition.
+She has also worked as a school assistant, painter, scaffolder, bricklayer, gardener, and on a farm making cheese and sausages.
 From 2006 to 2010 she was in the band Bergen Beach Band, and they toured extensively in Norway, Sweden and Ireland.

 From 2011 to 2014 she lived in Ireland, which she describes as her soul´s true home.
 She ended up buying her own horse and becoming part of the urban horse community around the Guinness factory in Dublin.

 Vollset is best known for her song and short documentary,"No Plan" (2016), about her experiences in an urban horse yard in Dublin.
 The film was screened in festivals worldwide, and won the award for best short documentary at the IFI´s Documentary Film Festival in Dublin, in 2017.

 In 2020 she released another song and short musical documentary from inner-city Dublin, "They can´t stop you".
 It won the award for best music video at the Bergen International Film Festival, in October 2020.